livgust/macovidvaccines.com/CONTRIBUTING.md

 ### License

 All contributions are made under the **MIT Software License**.
-[Click on the license page](https://github.com/livgust/macovidvaccines.com/blob/master/LICENSE) for further details.
+[See the license page](https://github.com/livgust/macovidvaccines.com/blob/master/LICENSE) for further details.